FAQs

 Q. How much can I tow after lowering with helper bags

+IHC Suspension recommends not to exceed 7,000 lbs.
 Keep in mind that tongue weight is much less once towing.
-IHC Suspension recommends not to exceed 7K lbs.

 Q. How much PSI can I add to my helper bags?

-IHC Suspension uses Firestone 9000 air bags.
-Bags are rated for 115 PSI.
+IHC Suspension uses Firestone 9000 air bags and are rated up to 115 PSI.

 Keep in mind that depending on load the PSI will vary but never to exceed 115 PSI.